Warehouse Optimisation Guide To Maximise Potential - SEC Group

 C) Warehouse Automation Optimisation

-Warehouse automation is the most common output of warehouse assessment.
-This covers a range of functions, aimed at reducing labour costs and less space including:
+Warehouse automation is generally the most common output of warehouse assessment.
+This covers a range of functions, aimed at reducing labour costs and space requirements, including:

 • Using AMRs to move goods reduces manual human work and travel time.
-This can support receiving and putaway, returning and putaway, and cross-functional good movements.
+This can support receiving and putaway, returning and putaway, and cross-functional goods movements.

-• Go-to-person (GTP) picking technologies where items are automatically bought to workers, instead of workers going to items.
-Thus providing the highest pick rates
+• Go-to-person (GTP) picking technologies where items are automatically brought to workers, instead of workers going to items.
+Thus providing the highest pick rates.

-• High-density storage using Automated Storage and Retrieval systems(AS/RS) and Vertical Life Modules (VLMs) that retrieve items to picking stations.
+• High-density storage using Automated Storage and Retrieval systems(AS/RS) and Vertical Lift Modules (VLMs) that retrieve items to picking stations.

 D) Inventory Warehouse Automation